DIAGNijmegen/website-content/content/pages/about/industry-mevis.md

-title: MeVis
+title: MeVis Medical Solutions
 category: about
 picture: about/mevis.png
 section: industry
 groups: diag
 show_in_overview: true
 external_url: https://www.mevis.de/
-description: Partnering in AI-driven medical imaging solutions.
+description: Acts as a commercial partner and facilitates the transfer of research results into marketable products for lung screening on CT.